 Policy acquisition costs are costs we incur to issue policies, which include commissions, premium taxes, underwriting reports, and underwriter compensation costs.
 The Company offsets the direct commissions it pays with ceded commissions it receives from reinsurers.
 Other operating expenses consist primarily of information technology costs, accounting and internal control salaries, as well as audit and legal expenses.
-Policy acquisition costs and other operating expenses decreased by \$158,000, or 1.9%.
-The decrease in policy acquisition costs and other operating expenses during the six months ended June 30, 2018 is primarily driven by a decrease in agency contingent commission.
+Policy acquisition costs and other operating expenses increased by \$158,000, or 1.9%.
+The increased in policy acquisition costs and other operating expenses during the six months ended June 30, 2018 is primarily driven by an increase in contingent commissions.